 utm_content have been added.
-In this case, this was a link that WP Engine shared on Facebook, so we could track traffic from social media to this specific blog post.
+In this case we’re showing a link that WP Engine shared on Facebook, so we could track traffic that came from social media to this specific blog post.

-Variables and Caching
+URL Variables and Cache

-- Install name affected
+- Environment name affected

-- Example of an affected URL
+- Example of an impacted URL

 - Replication steps for the issue

-- Which variables will be added to URLs
+utm_campaign, etc.) will be added to URLs